google/certificate-transparency-rfcs/redaction/draft-ietf-trans-redaction.md

 the same entries that will be included in the certificate's subjectAltName extension.
-When the redactedSubjectAltName extension is present in a precertificate, the subjectAltName extension MUST be omitted (even though it will be present in the corresponding certificate).
+When the redactedSubjectAltName extension is present in a precertificate, the subjectAltName extension MUST be omitted (even though it MUST be present in the corresponding certificate).

 Wildcard `*` labels MUST NOT be redacted, but one or more non-wildcard labels in each DNS-ID [RFC6125] can each be replaced with a redacted label as follows: